giulianoiorio/gaiamock/README.md

 ```
 and use the same functions you would use in gaiamock, e.g. for predicting epoch astrometry and computing RUWE.

-# A modified version to include the chromaticity effect due to star Variability
+# A modified version to include the photometric shift in binary and the chromaticity effect due to star Variability

+## Chromaticity effect

 IN Gaia, the measured along-scan (AL) centroid of a star depends not only on its true astrometric motion but also on its spectral
 energy distribution (SED).